jarvisxiong/Grader/README.md

  * `local-json`: This saves a json file in the local log folder
  * `local`: Equivalent to "local-txt + local-json"
  * `spreadsheet`: This saves all the scores in a spreadsheet
+ * `[module].execution`: Use this to create a different execution command for a specific module.
+For example, for Comp110 we have the line Comp110f15.execution = java,{entryPoint} (have this in course.properties)

 # Features
 * A rubic GUI for grading features and storing grades on a student per student basis.